 The Kom, ‘the little ‘bowl’ from which Kommetjie derived its name is a sheltered bay on the Atlantic coast of the Cape Peninsula south of Cape Town.
 A quaint seaside village famed for its surfing, glorious sunsets, white beaches and Cray fish.
-Kommetjie is an ideal holiday spot or residential area aproxamtly 30 minutes from central Cape Town.
-Kommetjie is situated on Long beach, a beautiful unspoilt beach of white sand that stretches for kilometres.
+Kommetjie is an ideal holiday spot or residential area, 45 minutes to Cape Town center.
+Kommetjie is situated on Long beach, a beautiful un-spoilt beach of white sand that stretches for kilometers.

-About 2 Km before Kommetjie main village you will pass Imhoff Farm an ideal setting for a family outing, renowned for its old quaint buildings is a great tourist attraction, used for a variety of shops that sell the local arts and crafts as well as products from India and Indonesia.
-The farm is an ideal setting for a family outing, offering camel rides, beach rides, Snake Park and a cheese dairy and wine shop.
+About 2 Km before Kommetjie main village you will pass Imhoff Farm an ideal setting for a family outing, renowned for its old quaint buildings is a great tourist attraction, used for a variety of shops that sell the local arts and crafts as well The farm is .
+There is 3 child friendly restaurants, animal farm yard, horse riding and a cheese dairy and wine shop.
 For more info go to https://imhofffarm.co.za/

 Kommetjie village is still relatively undiscovered, surrounded by the Table Mountain National Park, and offers special chilled out existence away from the hustle and bustle of city life.

 The property market is stable with plenty of growth for your investment.
 Kommetjie is relatively undiscovered compared to other coastal areas along the Atlantic sea board.
 Kommetjie is becoming increasingly more and more popular , effecting the property market as a now sort after area.
 Buying property in Kommetjie has proven to many that the return has been more promising than investing in the stock market.
-But apart from the excellent profit that one could make in investing in property, most purchasers buy into Kommetjie because of its beauty and tranquillity, and that it offers families a unique safe quality of life.
+But apart from the excellent profit that one could make in investing in property, most purchasers buy into Kommetjie because of its beauty and tranquility, and that it offers families a unique safe quality of life.